Vinz68/NeoPixel-Stair/README.md

 #define PIN             5       // Pin used for the NeoPixels

 // How many NeoPixels are attached to the Arduino?
 #define LEDSPERSTRIP    36    // Number of leds per strip
 #define LEDSTRIPS       16    // Number of stair steps (led strips)
 #define BREATHELEDS     1     // Number of leds used in breathe function.
                               // NOTE:  The number indicates the number of Begin Leds and Last leds per strip
                               //        so with setting = "1", the first and last leds of the ledstrip would be used for the breathe function.

 // Configuration of the Passive Infrared (PIR) int alarmPinTop = 10;         // PIR at the top of the stairs int alarmPinBottom = 11;      // PIR at the bottom of the stairs

 // Configuration of the Light dependent resistor (LDR) bool useLDR = true;           // flag, when true the program uses the LDR, set to "false" if you don't have a LDR sensor. int LDRSensor = A0;           // Light dependent resistor, Analog Input line

+long LDRThreshold = 600;      // Only switch on LED's at night when LDR senses low light conditions
+                              // => you may have to change this value for your circumstances!

 ```